Brian-Oseko/Pizza-sales-analysis-project/README.md

 3. July had the highest number of pizza orders
 4. Classic Pizza had the highest sales compared to Veggie, Supreme, and chicken
 5. 45% of all pizza sales were of the large size, followed by medium at 30%
-6. The Seller, The Thai Chicken Pizza, made the highest sales in 2015, while Brie Carre Pizza made the lowest sales
+6. The Thai Chicken Pizza had the highest sales in 2015, while Brie Carre Pizza had the lowest sales

 ### Recommendations
 Based on the analysis, we recommend the company to: